abderhasan/cnn_melanoma_classification_transfer_learning_keras/README.md

 I will be sharing a script using Keras for training a Convolutional Neural Network (CNN) with transfer learning for melanoma detection.
 You can find the code in <a href="https://github.com/abderhasan/cnn_melanoma_classification_transfer_learning_keras"><strong>this GitHub repository</strong></a>.
-In the <a href="https://abder.io/training-a-cnn-from-scratch-for-melanoma-detection-using-keras/"><strong>previous post</strong></a>, the CNN was trained from scratch without augmenting the data.

 Before proceeding, make sure that you structure the data as follows (the numbers represent the number of images in each file):